 Headwaters Park West

 Looking for a beautiful place for your engagement photos?
 Headwaters Park West offers a great view of the St. Joseph River while filled with colorful flowers.
 Its winding path makes for a neat multipurpose shooting location.

 Martin Luther King, Jr. Memorial Bridge

 Day or night, this bridge is filled with great beauty.
-During the daytime, complement your photos with a neat backdrop of Headwater Park’s.
+During the daytime, complement your photos with a neat backdrop of Headwaters Park.
 At night, allow for the glow of various colors to provide a natural filter for your shot.
 Nothing brings a warmer welcome to downtown Fort Wayne than the Martin Luther King, Jr. Memorial Bridge.
 Position yourself at 4th Street to get the best perspective.

 Allen County Courthouse

 An iconic nucleus for Fort Wayne begins with the Allen County Courthouse.
 The inside and outside of the courthouse really present great beauty.
 The outside lawn designates a perfect location for just about any occasion.
 Standing at the Clinton Street and Main Street corner will provide you a breathtaking point of view.

 Ash Brokerage’s downtown Fort Wayne location has been an incredible asset.
 Not only has it improved the city’s horizon, but has yielded growth for other nearby businesses.
-Using Ash’s building as a backdrop, it will provide you great steel texture.
+Using the Ash building as a backdrop, it will provide you great steel texture.
 At night, the LED light displays truly are remarkable.

 Franklin School Park

 Franklin School Park was the original location of Franklin School, and now contains the arches from where the school used to be.
 This park is an excellent place with wonderful green space.
 The arches give off a very neat design to the location as well.

 Eagle Marsh is a beautiful nature preserve that is home to many beautiful sunsets and wildlife.
 For those who might be interested in animal photography, this is a phenomenal place.
-You’ll be spot many rare species here, too!
+You’ll be able to spot many rare species here, too!

 Foster Park Bridge